hoko/hoko-docs/_posts/2015-04-13-android-pushnotifications.md

 categories: android
 layout: documentation
 permalink: /:categories/:title
+description: Learn how to make your push notifications smarter with HOKO.
 ---

 HOKO allows the creation of push notification campaigns which, with the help of deep links, take users to a specified content.
 By taking advantage of the user metrics, push notification campaigns can target specific users with specific content to maximize conversion rate.